 Students who desire to take noncredit courses offered through the Center for Workforce & Community Education do not need to apply for admission to the College.
 Registration by mail, fax, phone, and in-person is also available.
 Contact the Center for Workforce & Community Education at (540) 891-3012 for more information.
-Registration is recommended at least one week prior to the class start date
+Visit us on the web at www.germanna.edu/workforce.
+Registration is recommended at least one week prior to class start dates.